Australia Award students

 Arrival and Registration

 We will assign you a current Australia Awards student either from your home country or from your same course, to meet you and provide assistance.
 Your buddy will bring you to LTI to register and will assist you to open your bank account.
-Your buddy will make contact you at your accommodation once you have arrived safely form the airport.
+Your buddy will make contact you at your accommodation once you have arrived safely from the airport.

 Introductory Academic Program (IAP)